superfly/docs/flyctl/cmd/flyctl_volumes_create.md

 ## Options

 ~~~
-  -a, --app string            App name to operate on
+  -a, --app string            Application name
-  -c, --config string         Path to an app config file or directory containing one (default "./fly.toml")
+  -c, --config string         Path to application configuration file
-      --encrypted             Encrypt the volume (default true)
+      --encrypted             Encrypt volume (default true)
   -h, --help                  help for create
-      --region string         Set region for new volume
+  -r, --region string         The region to operate on
       --require-unique-zone   Require volume to be placed in separate hardware zone from existing volumes (default true)
-      --size int              Size of volume in gigabytes (default 10)
+  -s, --size int              Size of volume in gigabytes (default 10)
 ~~~

 ## Global Options